 His strategic mantra is to focus on products rather than projects, a concept he says is now outdated.

 "Our focus is now on products and three-month chunks of work," he says.
 "This shift from projects to products means that business product owners work directly with IS product management teams to make sure that the end customer experience drives the prioritisation, development, and deployment of new products."

 Atkins staff can now work anywhere at any time by using cloud-based technologies and provide support services around the clock to reduce waiting times.
-An Agile and lean startup approach of build, measure and learn has led to increased revenues and improved margins.
+The company has drawn inspiration from startups in an agile and lean approach of build, measure and learn, which has led to increased revenues and improved margins.

 [Read next: 2017 CIO 100 - A social round-up]

 In 2016 Cross set out an innovation manifesto and framework that has resulted in a thriving Atkins Digital Store, a Digital Playbook of tools and approaches and global digital disrupter and innovator networks to the use it.

 He focuses on emerging technologies such as VR and AR technologies to provide enhanced design visualisation for clients and project teams, digital survey and mapping technologies including drones to bring the site to the client's desktop, and Big Data transport modelling that reduced the time to process 140 million major road network data points from four days to 29 seconds.

 The use of emerging technologies is supported by an Atkins digital incubator that generates ideas, products, services and business models using lean startup tools and techniques.
 It's currently incubating an Internet of Things tool for retrospective sensoring and asset monitoring of legacy buildings.